wtout/pub-labs-simulator-auto/README.md

   - **vm_hardening**: enables hardening on the VMS created from ISO
   - **vm_configuration_iso**: configures the stack's VMs created from ISO
   - **devsim**: manages the device simulator
-  - **notify**: sends a notification via Webex Teams channel indicating the status of the activity

 To execute specific role(s), add "_--tags 'role1,role2,etc...'_" as argument to the script.